alexandergall/bf-sde-nixpkgs/README.md

 ```

 The second way to create a garbage collection root is through
 profiles.
-Every generation of a profile is automatically registerd as
+Every generation of a profile is automatically registered as
 a root.
 In our case

 ```